-Tuition for each course is charged when a new course is made available using the payment method the student selected on the enrollment agreement.
+Tuition for each course is charged when the student submits the first quiz in a course using the payment method the student selected on the enrollment agreement.
 If the student wishes to change the payment method, he or she will contact the school before the first quiz is submitted.
 Students are urged to carefully read the terms outlined in their enrollment agreement for complete details.